-The information would form part of any prosecution file.
+Should proceedings against the business be instigated, the information would form part of any prosecution file.
 Premature disclosure of this information could compromise the proceedings and prejudice the right to a fair trial.

 Public interest arguments in favour of disclosure: